Add your promotional text...

 If you have several burdens to carry, put one burden down and deal with it later.

 Allow yourself to be tired, let things be.
-Tell your family members that you can't make it, you need help.
+Tell your family members that you can't make it, and you need help.

 Maybe it’s hard to believe, but everything really happens for a reason